Clear and Present Danger - National Security’s Top Five Threats

-Recently, National Defense Magazine (NDM) published a report on the top five threats to national security.
+In 2012, National Defense Magazine (NDM) listed these as the top five threats to national security.
+Not much has changed.
 The threats – biological weapons, nuclear weapons, cyber attacks, climate change and transnational crime/terror – may not be surprising.
 Even still, it’s a solid reminder that the world remains a dangerous place.
 The tools of the trade are available and, in some cases, relatively unsophisticated.
 The United States is neither immune to these threats nor so technologically superior that overcoming them can be guaranteed.

 The report is not comprehensive.
 Many other likely scenarios and threats exist; however, the article sheds light on threats with the greatest impact including: